 The Company's subscription revenue is primarily derived from term-based software licenses sold in conjunction with post-contract support ("PCS" or "Support").
 PCS bundled with software licenses includes internet, email and phone support, bug fixes and the right to receive unspecified software updates and upgrades released when and if available during the subscription term.
 The software license and PCS revenue is presented as "License" and "Support and other," respectively, in the Company's consolidated statements of operations.
 The non-cancelable term of the Company's subscription arrangements typically ranges from one to three years but may be longer or shorter in limited circumstances.
 The Company typically bills subscription revenue annually in advance.
 The software license in the subscription is a distinct performance obligation from PCS.
-License revenue is recognized upon transfer, when the customer has received access to the software.
+License revenue is recognized upon transfer when the customer has received access to the software.
 The PCS is recognized ratably over the term of the arrangement beginning on the date when access to the subscription is made available to the customer and represents the significant majority of the Company's revenue.
-"Other" revenue was not material for the periods presented.
+"Other" revenue was not material for the years ended January 31, 2020 and 2021 and the three months ended April 30, 2020 and 2021 (unaudited).